un1cum/Beast_Bomber/README.md

 `First setup`
 - You must have support for "less secure apps" set to "turn on" on your Gmail.
 Here is the link to do so: https://www.google.com/settings/security/lesssecureapps
-- BoMbEr has external dependencies, in order to install them you just need to write: pip install -r requirements.txt(this file comes with BoMbEr)
+- The program will configure everything else on its own.
+If the automatic setup fails, you can set it up manually.
+Along with BoMbEr comes a requirements.txt file.
+This file contains external dependencies.
+To install them, you need to open cmd/terminal and write: pip install -r requirements.txt

+**The setup is done!**

 `Launch`
 * cd BoMbEr